mrahmaniasl/Optimo/README.md

 ## Get Optimo ##

+There are two ways to get Optimo on your machine

- 1 - Download Optimo .dll file [Here](https://dl.dropboxusercontent.com/u/25537565/Github/Optimo.dll).
+ 1 - Download the Optimo_Combined.dll file after building it in Visual Studio

+ 2 - Download the Optimo package in Dynamo directly

- 2 - Once you download the package, the .dll files might be blocked.
+ Once you download the package, the .dll files might be blocked.
 In order to enable the dlls, please right click on each file      and click Properties.
 Under “General” tab, on the bottom check if there is Security item appears, then Click Unblock button       to enable the dlls.

- 3 - Open Dynamo 0.7.2 or a newer version, go to “Libraries” tab and click “Import Library…” and select the “Optimo.dll” from the      folder that you have saved the .dll file.
+Open Dynamo 0.7.2 or a newer version, go to “Libraries” tab and click “Import Library…” and select the “Optimo_Combined.dll” from the      folder that you have saved the .dll file (if you downloaded the .dll) or in Dynamo go to Packages -> Search for Packages, and search Optimo in the pop up window.
+Click install, and you will be able to see it on the left hand side in Dynamo.

 ## Optimo License ##